Vopaaz/checkpointing/docs/docs/index.md

 - if it is passed with different arguments, e.g. `calc(1, 3)`, `calc` would rerun and return `4`
 - if the code logic has changed, e.g. `return a - b`, `calc` would rerun and return `-1`

-The `checkpoint` has a wise built-in strategy to decide when it needs or doesn't need to re-execute the function.
+The `checkpoint` has a built-in wise strategy to decide when it needs or doesn't need to re-execute the function.
 More details are discussed in [Behavior on Code Change](behavior.md).
-This is also the main advantage of `checkpointing` comparing to other similar packages, see [Comparing with similar packages](comparison.md).
+This is also the main advantage of `checkpointing` compared to other similar packages, see [Comparing with similar packages](comparison.md).

 !!! attention
-    However, there are some cases where the rerun decision cannot be correctly made.
+    However, there are some cases where the checkpoint cannot correctly make the rerun decision.
     Please read through the [Caveats](caveats.md) page and avoid those patterns.

 Although the package focuses on persisting the cache across different executions,